staffanm/ferenda/doc/createdocrepos.rst

 Se also :doc:`toc`.

-Calling (and customizing) :meth:`~ferenda.DocumentRepository.news`
+Customizing :meth:`~ferenda.DocumentRepository.news`
 ---------------------------------------------------------------------
-The purpose of :meth:`~ferenda.DocumentRepository.news`, the final step, is to provide a set of news feeds for your document repository.
+The purpose of :meth:`~ferenda.DocumentRepository.news`, the next to final step, is to provide a set of news feeds for your document repository.

 The default implementation gives you one single news feed for all